 It is recommended to use a power unit equipped with a ROPS (Roll Over Protection Structure) and a seat belt/operator restraint.
-Most stand-on mini skid steer units are not equipped with a ROPS and extra caution must be taken.

 Be sure the power units' hydraulic oil and filter have been serviced according to the skid steer manufacturer's recommendations.
 Check the tires for proper air pressure.